IoT vs IIoT

 Event Processing (Historical)

-Event Processing (Real-time)
+Event Processing (Real-Time)

 External Integration